-Vegetation management contractors were responsible for treating the majority of managed land in 2022, treating over 210 acres or about 97% of all managed land (Figure 3).
-This is an increase from 2021 where contractors treated 78% of land and is equal to 2019-2020 where contractors combined to treat about 97% of all managed land.
+Vegetation management contractors treated the majority of land managed from August of 2022 through December of 2023, treating about 190 acres or about 97% of managed land recorded in this report (Figure 3).
+This is consistent with contractor usage in 2022, where SMCP contractors also treated about 97% of the gross area managed.